neutrinolabs/xrdp/genkeymap/readme.txt

 Creating a new keymap file.
 ---------------------------

-The names of the files are
+The names of the files are of the format;

 km-xxxx.ini

 where the xxxx is replaced by the hex number of the layout of interest.

-The files have 6 section
+The files have 6 sections;

 [noshift], [shift], [altgr], [shiftaltgr], [capslock], [shiftcapslock]